okta/okta.github.io/_source/_posts/2018-06-25-react-spring-boot-photo-gallery-pwa.md

 ## Change your Identity Provider to Okta

-JHipster leverages Spring Security's OAuth support for configuring which IdP it should get user information from.
+JHipster leverages Spring Security's OAuth 2.0 support for configuring which IdP it should get user information from.
 When using Spring Security with Spring Boot, you can configure most configuration settings in properties files.
 You can even override properties with environment variables.

 To switch from Keycloak to Okta (or any other IdP), you can override the default properties (for Spring Security OAuth).

+> **Why Okta instead of Keycloak?**
+>
+> Keycloak works great in development, and Okta has free multi-factor authentication, email support, and excellent performance for production.
+You can see other free features and our transparent pricing at [developer.okta.com/pricing](https://developer.okta.com/pricing/).

 To see how it works, create a `~/.okta.env` file with the following properties:

 ```bash
 #!/bin/bash